ralgar/nasec-docs/content/linux/navigation.md

 ## Basic Concepts

-The terminal in linux is like communicating with your computer directly.
-Instead of having graphical apps make the system calls for you, you directly tell the computer what to do.
+The terminal in Linux is just a way to communicate with your computer directly.
+Instead of having graphical apps make system calls for you, you directly tell the computer what to do using commands.

-Here are some basic concepts to understand so you can intuitively tell what the terminal is doing.
+Here are some basic concepts to understand so you can intuitively understand what the terminal is doing:

--Everything (and I do mean everything) in linux is a file.
+- Everything (and I do mean everything) in Linux is a file.
   Even the hardware in your computer is represented by a file.
--While using a terminal you will always be somewhere in the file structure.
-You can think of it as a file manager except you as the user are in the location you are looking at.
+- While using a terminal you will always be somewhere in the filesystem structure.
+You can think of it as a file manager, except you as the user are in the directory you are looking at.
--Every command you run will be run in the location you are in (unless you specify otherwise).
+- Every command you run will be run in the directory you are currently in (unless you specify otherwise).

 ## Additional Resources